juliwicks/nodepay-runner/README.md

 # NodePay Runner Bot

 Welcome to the NodePay Runner Bot!
 This script allows you to efficiently manage multiple accounts and proxies for NodePay.
+This is a Basic Script, you can go to https://github.com/juliwicks/nodepay-runner-with-docker if you want to run it via docker container

 ## Prerequisites